-Rather than provide all extensions with unfettered access to the entire extension API, we provide a policy language to provide specific privileges to extensions.
 We base the design of our policy language on the insight that the structure of web content can be exploited to specify precise security policies.
-For example, the tree structure of the DOM can be used to grant extensions access to certain fragments of a page; the structure in various URL schemes can be used to control cross-domain data flows, etc.
+For example, the tree structure of the DOM can be used to grant extensions access to certain fragments of a page; the structure in various URL schemes can be used to control cross-domain information flows, etc.

-Our policy language takes the form of an ontology for Datalog, where the predicates in our ontology are chosen with the structure of web content in mind.
-As a first example, we show below a simplified version of the policy for FacePalm:
+Our language takes the form of an ontology for Datalog, where the predicates in our ontology are chosen with the structure of web content in mind.
+As an informal first example, we show below a simplified version of the policy for FacePalm: